TeddyGavi/Mountain-bike-DAQ-app/README.md

 ## Steps:
+- I have already ran `npx expo prebuild` to expose the native code
 - You will need node, expo-cli, eas-cli and npm to manage the packages!
 - If building locally for android or is you want to use the emulator (ie. not useful for native modules using BLE) you will need android studio